adamdoupe/ctf-training/babys-first-rop-32/README.md

 # `babys-first-rop-32`

-`babys-first-rop-32` is a beginner challenge that created by [Adam Doupé][adamd-homepage], specifically designed to be an introduction level to [Return Oriented Programming][rop].
+`babys-first-rop-32` is a beginner challenge that was created by [Adam Doupé][adamd-homepage], specifically designed to be an introduction level to [Return Oriented Programming][rop].